-Effect of Hydrogen Peroxide on the Stability of Orange Juice
+Effect of Hydrogen Peroxide on The Stability of Orange Juice

 Hydrogen peroxide, H_2O_2 is the primary chemical for sterilization of plastic packaging material used in aseptic system.
 Aseptic packaging technology is widely used by fruit juice industry for the production of shelf-life stable fruit juices.
-A Food and Drug Administration (FDA) regulation currently limits the residual of H_2O_2 to 0.5ppm, leached into distilled water, in finished food packages which stated in Code of Federal Regulations, 2000 [21].
+A Food and Drug Administration (FDA) regulation currently limits the residual of H_2O_2 to 0.5ppm, leached into distilled water, in finished food packages which stated in Code of Federal Regulations, 2000.
 However, during the sterilization of aseptic chambers or packaging material with H_2O_2 , some residues will still be left on the packaging material or vapors generated during drying may get trapped inside the package upon sealing.
 These residues will then cause the degradation of vitamin C.

-An experiment was proposed by Ozkan, Kirca and Cemeroglu to determine the rates of vitamin C degradation in orange juice with or without addition of H_2O_2 at various storage temperatures.
+An experiment was proposed by Ozkan, Kirca and Cemeroglu to determine the rates of vitamin C degradation in orange juice with or without addition of H2O2 at various storage temperatures.
 In this experiment, the orange juice sample was thawed at room temperature and sodium benzoate was added to prevent spoilage.
-The degradation studies were done at H_2O_2 with 0.5ppm concentration at 20°C, 30°C and 40°C respectively.
-At regular time intervals, samples were removed from the water bath or incubator (Ozkan, Kirca and Cemeroglu, 2004).

-Then, the predetermined amounts of diluted sodium hydroxide solution were added rapidly to the samples to halt the reaction between H_2O_2 and vitamin C. The samples were then rapidly cooled by plugging into an ice water bath and held at -30°C until analyzed for vitamin C content.
+The degradation studies were done at H2O2 with 0.5ppm concentration at 20anddeg;C, 30anddeg;C and 40anddeg;C respectively.
+At regular time intervals, samples were removed from the water bath or incubator.
+Then, the predetermined amounts of diluted sodium hydroxide solution were added rapidly to the samples to halt the reaction between H_2O_2 and vitamin C. The samples were then rapidly cooled by plugging into an ice water bath and held at -30anddeg;C until analyzed for vitamin C content.
 Vitamin C concentration was measured by using HPLC method.
 Qzkan, Kirca and Cemeroglu had modified the method by blending the orange juice sample with metaphosphoric acid.
-The sample was filtered through a membrane filter and was analyzed using HPLC (Shimadzu brand) (Ozkan, Kirca and Cemeroglu, 2004).Vitamin C contents of orange juice were plotted for various temperatures at 0.5ppm H_2O_2 concentration.
+The sample was filtered through a membrane filter and was analyzed using HPLC (Shimadzu brand).
+Vitamin C contents of orange juice were plotted for various temperatures at 0.5ppm H2O2.

-From Figure 14, the results show that at higher temperature, the rate of vitamin C degradation also increased.
+From Figure 12, the results show that at higher temperature, the rate of vitamin C degradation also increased.
 The addition of 0.5ppm H_2O_2 did not greatly increase the degradation of vitamin C. However, raising H_2O_2 concentration from 0.5ppm to 5ppm resulted in a tremendous increase in degradation rates which was recorded in Table 6.
 At 0.5ppm H_2O_2 , the antioxidant substances in orange juice which was flavonols reacted with H_2O_2 , thereby preventing the autoxidation of vitamin C. The protective mechanism of flavanols was mainly due to chelation of metal ions and action of antioxidant.
-Flavanols function as antioxidants by donating the hydrogen ions to reactive free radicals which may otherwise cause the autoxidation of vitamin C (Ozkan, Kirca and Cemeroglu, 2004).
+Flavanols function as antioxidants by donating the hydrogen ions to reactive free radicals which may otherwise cause the autoxidation of vitamin C.